 For comparison purposes, here’s what a sponsored product ad, the most commonly known retail media format, looks like.
 These are great for lower-funnel strategies like driving the highest conversion rate:

-And here’s an example of a retail display ad.
+And here’s an example of a retail/ecommerce display ad.
 These are ideal for upper funnel strategies geared toward awareness and consideration:

 It’s obvious from this example that retail display ads are more attention-grabbing.
 But that’s not the only difference.
 Let’s explore four things that make retail display a unique and impactful format for achieving awareness and consideration goals.